mccdgm/student-resources/resources.md

 * [FindA.Photo](http://finda.photo/) Search through thousands of free (CC0 licensed) stock photos by color, collection, or source
 * [LibreStock](http://librestock.com/) Search through thousands of high quality do-what-ever-you-want stock photos from many of the sources above
+* [Visual Hunt](https://visualhunt.com/) Hunt for best free images from many online sources and pull them all together in one spot.
+Most photos are CC0 license.
+You can also embed images directly from their site!

 ##### Patterns & Backgrounds